 A rebound any day has the potential to become a long-term relationship.
 No proof has been found that rebounds can’t turn into a real relationship.

 There’s no absolute concept of right and wrong, success and failure.
 As cliche as it sounds, it really depends on a lot of factors.
 While a rebound is seen as a short-term phase that has several negative connotations around it, there are also enough and more positives.
-Nature of previous relationship, emotional stability, what we seek from a rebound and what we give to it are likely to impact the outcome.
+Nature of previous relationship, emotional stability, what we seek from a rebound and what we give to it is likely to impact the outcome.

 Love is not something you go out and look for.
 Love finds you, and when it does, ready or not, it will be the best thing to ever happen to you.
 Before you look for a rebound you should read this article –Empowering Yourself- I need a girlfriend